vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

    Copy this value.
 You will use it later.

-   > **Note:** if you have a blank result check that the command you issued refers to the right resource.
+   > **Note**: if you have a blank result check that the command you issued refers to the right resource.

 2. On your lab VM update your fabmedical repository files by pulling the latest changes from the git repository: